How to Change Your LLC’s Registered Agent (2026 Guide)

 In most cases, you'll need to terminate the existing agent, appoint a new one, and provide the new agent's name and physical address along with your LLC name.

-You can make this change through a professional service, online, by mail, in person, or in some states, by fax.
-Here's how each option works:
+You can make this change through a professional service, online, by mail, in person, or by amendment or annual report in some states.
+Here's how each option works.

 This is the route I'd recommend for most LLC owners.
 Professional registered agent services handle the paperwork for you and keep your compliance on track going forward.